aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_ON_CLOUDSHELL.md

 2. cdk.json settings are applied next

 Note that to execute these steps, you also need to enable the models from [Amazon Bedrock Model access](https://console.aws.amazon.com/bedrock/home#/modelaccess).
-Confirm that the models specified in modelIds and imageGenerationModelIds in the modelRegion of the configuration file (parameter.ts or cdk.json) are enabled.
+Confirm that the models specified in modelIds, imageGenerationModelIds, and videoGenerationModelIds in the modelRegion of the configuration file (parameter.ts or cdk.json) are enabled.